amueller69/Law-School-Notes/Spring-2019/ConLaw/04-Equal_Protection.md

     * Bakke - Strict scrutiny because degree of scrutiny is not contingent on being in a discrete and insular minority.
 Personal rights are being deprived on the basis of racial classification.
 Admissions program is a quota
 * Outcome:
   * Admissions program violated Title VI (5-4): Powell (arguing it failed strict scrutiny) and conservative plurality (statutory grounds only)
-  * Race can be considered as factor in admissions (5-4): Powell and liberal plurality SCOUTS holds the admissions scheme violates Title VI of the Civil Rights Act.
-Court also rules that race may be used as a factor more generally in the application process
+  * Race can be considered as factor in admissions (5-4): Powell and liberal plurality conclude that race may be used as a factor more generally in the application process
 * Rule - **There may be no quota, but race may be used as a factor more generally in application**
 * Powell Opinion
   * Title VI extends to limit of EPC and the EPC calls for strict scrutiny